Watch the Video

 Next, find a match using a dental implant database

 Once you have a radiograph that shows clearly defined features, you can use an implant database to match those features to known implants.
-The two primary databases are:
+The primary databases are:

-Both websites work similarly.
-On either site, you’ll choose characteristics from drop-down menus which will narrow the list of implants until you can visually match your implant with one in the database that looks the same.
+All of the websites work similarly.
+On either, you’ll choose characteristics from drop-down menus which will narrow the list of implants until you can visually match your implant with one in the database that looks the same.
 The characteristics that you can choose from include thread type, implant taper, holes, grooves, and several others.
 After you have narrowed down your results as much as possible, browse through the remaining implants and compare them to your radiograph to find a match.

 Still unable to find a definitive match?
 Time to look at the parts.

 While these online databases do their best to help you identify your patient’s implant, you still may not be able to make a definitive ID.
 In this case, your next step is to capture detailed images of the implant parts using a traditional camera for inspection and identification.
 The two most important parts to capture are the screw and the interface of the abutment.

 It’s important that your pictures are sharp and close up.
 An SLR camera with a macro lens is ideal, but most modern smartphone cameras are adequate, as long as the phone is held steady and the image is taken with high zoom.